mmkobylin/minesweeper/readme.md

 - creating a media query for a large screen
 - adding class style depending on total
 - deployment
+- amount of flags used left showing
+- 'Game Over!' and 'VICTORY' displaying accordingly

 ## Next steps:

-- amount of flags used left showing
 - showing if player was wrong about the flag